openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 Moving through space requires knowledge of where things are and where they are going.
 Vector Maths is the class of mathematics that gives us control over these things in space, allowing for elegant and intuitive descriptions of complex structures and movement.
 Vectors are at the heart of animations, particle systems, and 2D and 3D graphics.

 Vectors in mathematics in general are entities with magnitude (also called length) and direction.
-A vector whose magnitude is 1 (ie a vector that is *normalized*) is called a *unit* vector.
+A vector whose magnitude is 1 (ie a vector that is *normalized*) is called a *unit vector*.
 Unit vectors are very handy for storing directions as they can be easily scaled up (or down) to represent motion in a particular direction with a particular length.

 *You will also see the term `vector` used to describe an array of objects in C++ (such as text strings).
 Don't let this confuse you, they are quite different: one of them is a mathematical term for a fixed-length list of numbers that you can do mathematical operations on, the other is a C++-specific term that means 'dynamically sizeable array'.*